decentraland/documentation/content/creator/scene-editor/editor-faq.md

 {{</ details >}}

-{{< details class="faq-details" anchor="true" title="Where can I find the default 3D models in the Editor's asset packs, in case I want to edit them?" >}}
+{{< details class="faq-details" anchor="true" title="Where can I find the default 3D models in the Scene Editor's asset packs, in case I want to edit them?" >}}

 The model's files get added to your project's folder on your local machine as soon as you drag an item into your scene.
 You'll find all your scene's models under the sub folder `./assets/builder/<item name>` inside the project folder.